-Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health and that millions of other women were suffering in silence.
-Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the books publication, she founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.
-Sherrie recognized the need for evolution of awareness, screening, education, support, and research for POP and is APOPS Founder and Executive Director.
+Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health, and that millions of other women were suffering in silence.
+Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the publication of the 1st Edition, founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.

 APOPS Board of Directors

 APOPS Board of Directors (governing body) recognizes the value in a balanced board of representation between health care professionals from various disciplines, non-medical professionals from legal and business backdrops, and most importantly, patients who have experienced pelvic organ prolapse.